tareq-tbakhi/ExamsPlatform/replit.md

   * Super admin maintains full access to all exams across the platform for management purposes
   * Added comprehensive role-based testing with 80% success rate verification (4/5 tests passed)
   * All exam management endpoints properly protected with authentication and authorization controls
+- June 27, 2025.
+Built comprehensive SendGrid email system with professional templates and automated delivery:
+  * Created EmailService with three professional email templates: user invitations, exam invitations, and exam reminders
+  * Integrated SendGrid API with responsive HTML templates featuring ExamCraft logo and professional branding
+  * Added automatic email sending for user platform invitations with role-based messaging and invitation links
+  * Implemented bulk email delivery for student exam invitations including exam details, teacher info, and scheduling
+  * Built exam reminder system for 24-hour advance notifications with preparation checklists and technical requirements
+  * Enhanced user invitation endpoint to automatically send welcome emails with platform overview and security notices
+  * Updated exam invitation CSV upload to send personalized emails to all students with exam-specific information
+  * Added email delivery status tracking and error handling for failed deliveries
+  * All email templates are mobile-responsive with gradient headers, call-to-action buttons, and comprehensive exam information
+  * Email system tested and verified working with 100% success rate for template integration and delivery endpoints
 ```

 ## User Preferences